Eurydia/notes-on-clean-programming-language/content/_index.md

 When applied in infix position, both arguments must be given.
 Operators can be curried, but only when they are invoked as ordinary functions.

+#### Operator Precedence

+The precedence determines how tightly an operator binds to its argument.
+Precedence can be between zero and nine with higher number having higher precedence.

+The precedence of an operator is nine by default.

 #### Operator Associativity

 The associativity is important when evaluating two operators of the same precedence.